magicsword-io/LOLDrivers/loldrivers.io/content/_index.md

 +++
 title = "LOLDrivers"
 [dataset1]
-  fileLink = "content/projects.csv"
+  fileLink = "../drivers.csv"
   colors = ["#ef7f1a", "#627c62", "#11819b", "#4e1154"] # chart colors
-  columnTitles = ["Name", "Category", "Privileges", "MitreID"] # optional if not table will be displayed from dataset baseChartOn = 3 # number of column the chart(s) and graph should be drawn from # can be overridden directly via shortcode parameter # it's therefore optional piechart = true title = "Driver List"
+  columnTitles = ["Name", "Category", "Privileges", "MitreID"] # optional if not table will be displayed from dataset baseChartOn = 4 # number of column the chart(s) and graph should be drawn from # can be overridden directly via shortcode parameter # it's therefore optional charts = ["table"] title = "Driver List"

 [dataset2]
-  fileLink = "../drivers.csv"
+  fileLink = "content/projects.csv"
   colors = ["#ef7f1a", "#627c62", "#11819b", "#4e1154"] # chart colors
-  columnTitles = ["Theme", "Latest Version", "Repo Owner"] # Optional if no table will be displayed from dataset baseChartOn = 2 # number of column the chart(s) and graph should be drawn from # can be overridden directly via shortcode parameter # it's therefore optional title = "Drivers by Publisher" bargraph = true
+  columnTitles = ["Name", "Category", "Privileges", "MitreID"] # optional if not table will be displayed from dataset baseChartOn = 4 # number of column the chart(s) and graph should be drawn from # can be overridden directly via shortcode parameter # it's therefore optional piechart = true title = "Driver List"
 +++

 {{< block "grid-3" >}}